jaydeegbobeh/eng88/Cybersecuirty/README.md

 			- Use DROP TABLE in input could delete a particular table
 			- Prevent by adding parameters to SQL queries, input validation,- pre-compiling an SQL statement so that you can then supply the parameters in order for the statement to be executed.
 			- Use character-escaping functions for user-supplied input provided by each database management system (DBMS).
 This is done to make sure the DBMS never confuses it with the SQL statement provided by the developer.
-		- Directory traversal: allows attacker to read arbitrary files on the sever that is running an app - e.g app code/data, credentials for back-end systems, sensitive OS files.
+		- Directory traversal: allows attacker to read arbitrary files on the server that is running an app - e.g app code/data, credentials for back-end systems, sensitive OS files.
 Can possibly write to these files, modifying app data/behaviour and possibly take control of the server.
 		- Code injection: injecting code that is interpreted/executed by the app, lack of proper input/output data validation
 		- Cross site scripting: malicious scripts are injected into trusted websites, the attacker can inject trojans into the website, capture users login credentials.
 	- Prevent: admins should not runs services as the root user ()